Year of Call2006

 “Simon is an excellent barrister and it's great to know your matter is in safe hands”

-Simon has a busy civil practice, appearing regularly for claimants and defendants.
-He specialises in defending cases relating to transport accidents – particularly personal injury and credit hire cases.
-He also has considerable experience in cases relating to travel and holidays.
+Simon has a busy personal injury and credit hire practice, appearing regularly for defendants as well as representing claimants.
+He specialises in defending cases relating to transport accidents and also has considerable experience in cases relating to travel and holidays.

 He is very experienced at defending cases involving allegations of fraud, including those involving exaggeration, dishonesty and misrepresentation, and has given seminars to insurers on various QOCS issues.

-Simon also has wide experience of costs issues (including technical arguments arising out of the RTA Portal).
+Simon also has wide experience of costs issues (including technical arguments arising out of cases exiting the RTA Portal).

 Simon approaches every case with a great attention to detail; his careful analysis makes him very well suited to cases where there are complex or technical arguments.
 He is often instructed to act in cases where there are costs issues, arguments about allocation, pleadings or other technical points.